ValueInMotion/value-in-motion-agent/README.md

 - CI/CD compatibility

-# V. Observability & Evals
+# VI.
+Observability & Evals

 The agent is treated as production software.